tommy-mor/wiki-1/content/posts/fonts.md

 ## Classifying Type {#classifying-type}

+### Serif {#serif}

--   serif -- traditional typefaces, with feet or arms hanging off of the end of letter strokes, adding a th    ick or thin look to the letter. considered the easiest fonts to read
+Traditional typefaces with feet or arms hanging off of the end of letter strokes, adding a thick or thin look to the letter.
+These are considered the easiest fonts to read.
--   consider serif fonts as ''fancy' fonts -- fonts with embellishments. times new roman is the most used f    ont as the most common font found in newspapers
+Serif fonts are 'fancy' fonts -- they all have embellishments.
+Times New Roman, a serif font, is the most used font as the most common font found in newspapers.

+Examples
--   baskerville, clarendon, garamond, georgia, trajan
+: baskerville, clarendon, garamond, georgia, trajan

+### Sans-Serif {#sans-serif}

--   sans-serif -- fonts without serifs and having an overall more even stroke weight. clean, modern, minima    list
+Fonts without serifs and having an overall more even stroke weight. clean, modern, minima    list

+Examples
--   arial, futura, impact, myriad, tahoma
+: arial, futura, impact, myriad, tahoma

+### Decorative {#decorative}

--   decorative -- used only for attention getting headlines; only one decorative font should be used, and n    ot as the body font!
+Fonts typically used only for attention-grabbing headlines.
+Only one decorative font should be used, and not as the body font!

+### Script {#script}

--   script - used to mimic handwriting, so the letters often touch one another. should never be used in all    -caps
+Script fonts are intended to mimic handwriting, so the letters often touch one another.
+These fonts should never be used with all-caps.

+### Dingbats {#dingbats}

--   dingbats -- small pieces of art used to enhance the design of the page! usually packaged with a specifi    c font and mimic its style
+These fonts contain characters that are small pieces of art, used to enhance the design of the page.
+Dingbats are usually packaged with a specific font and mimic its style.

 ## Best Practices {#best-practices}

-### font size {#font-size}
+### Font Size {#font-size}

--   computers:: 72 pt -> 1 inch
+On computers, 72 pt. font corresponds to one inch on paper.
--   two different font sizes at same point may have different physical sizes
--   correct size depends on use! adjust this
+Two different font sizes at the same point can correspond to different physical sizes, and correct size does depend on use.

-### spacing {#spacing}
+### Spacing {#spacing}

 -   character and word spacing, kerning, -- space between each character or letter, adjusted to create plea    sing look